 There are a couple of cases where messages will still be generated and transmitted, regardless of the opt-in setting:

 Check Telemetry ignores the telemetry opt-in setting.

 If an injected application cannot connect to the specified endpoint at runtime, generated messages will be lost.
-Dotfuscator Professional Edition can inject additional code to handle network outages by saving the generated messages to disk until the endpoint is available.
+Dotfuscator Professional can inject additional code to handle network outages by saving the generated messages to disk until the endpoint is available.